Hopsan/hopsan/packaging/deb/DebReadme.txt

 ----------------------------------------
  How to Install:
 ----------------------------------------
 There are different installation methods.
 Method 1 or 2 is recommended.
-Use method 4 if you do not have install permission.
+Use method 5 if you do not have install permission.

 Method 1:
 In Ubuntu, double click the package file to open it in the "Ubuntu Software Center" where you can choose to install it.
 Dependencies will be automatically installed.

 Method 2:
+Install in the terminal using apt, "sudo apt install ./hopsan-***.deb",  Be sure to include ./ if the deb file is in the current directory.
+Dependencies will be automatically installed.

+Method 3:
-If you want to see what is going on during installation, I recommend that you use a tool such as "gdebi" or "QApt" (KDE) to install the package.
+If apt does not work for you, you can use a tool such as "gdebi" or "QApt" (KDE) to install the package.
 "apt-get install gdebi"

-Method 3:
+Method 4:
 You can also install manually using dpkg directly, "dpkg -i hopsanPackageName".
 But you will need to install dependencies manually, dpkg will tell you what you need.
 (Use apt-get install for dependencies)

-Method 4:
+Method 5:
 If you do not have permission to install, you can unpack the .deb contents by using "dpkg -x hopsan-x.x.x.deb".
 You can find all Hopsan files in the "data.tar.gz" archive.